VO2 Max Runners Calculator

 VO2 max runners calculator – how to use it?

 Let's go through the example to see how properly use the calculator:

-First, enter your recent race distance
+First, enter your recent race distance.

 For calculations, we assume

-run distance = 10 km
+run distance = 10 km.

-Then, fill in the recent race time
+Then, fill in the recent race time.

-run time = 48 min 12 sec
+run time = 48 min 12 sec.

 Now you can see your estimated V02 levels:

 VO2 max = 41.77 ml/kg/min

-VO2 based on your race pace = 37.69 ml/kg/min
+VO2 based on your race pace = 37.69 ml/kg/min,

-what is equal
+which is equal

-90.24 % of V02 max
+90.24 % of V02 max.